-The old city has 9 towers that still remain, from the original 13, named after various trades that were kept in the city.
-The old cobbled stones and the burgher houses give a great feel to the city; each street and house with its own story.
-Many of them were lost, but we still have the one that connects Dracula’s father to this city; the name was Vlad the Dragon (or Draco) – father to Vlad the Impaler (Stoker’s Dracula) – and this is the city young Dracula saw his early years.
+The old city still has 9 towers, from the original 13, named after various trades which were kept in the city.
+The old cobblestone roads and the bourgeois houses give a medieval feeling to the city; each street and house with its own story.
+Many of them were lost, but we still have the one that connects Dracula’s father to this city.
+His name was Vlad the Dragon (or Draco) – father of Vlad the Impaler (Stoker’s Dracula) – and this is the city young Dracula saw in his early years.
 This is actually one of the few connections between the historical figure of Vlad and Transylviania – the rest is just fantasy.

 Apart from the houses, the towers, like we were saying, make the beauty of the city.
-There is a tower for the ropers, the tailors, the meat mongers, the tinners, the tanners, the smiths, the skinners and the shoemakers; but the most impressive tower is The Clock Tower.
+There is a tower for each craft: ropers, tailors, butchers, tinners, tanners, smiths, skinners and the shoemakers; but the most impressive tower is The Clock Tower.

 Some places you must see

-There are many places to visit: the eery cemetery on top of the hill, the Church on the Hill and the Scholar’s Stairway – the place each time we visited the place was a violinist playing.
-But our favourite place is the Old Square – every time we went there was a festive feel to it.
+There are many areas to visit: the eery cemetery on top of the hill, the Church on the Hill and the Scholar’s Stairway – each time we visited this place, there was a violinist playing.
+But our favourite place is the Old Square – every time we went, there was a festive feel belonging to it.

 This city is rather small, but full of energy.
-It gives the traveller a feel of Old Pragues or Viena, a Saxon feel.
+It gives the traveler a feel of Old Prague or Vienna, a Saxon feel.
 Nowadays the German population in the city is less than 3%, but their heritage remains.